ogotoh/fitild/readme.md

 ## Reference

-Gotoh, O. "Modeling one thousand intron length distributions" (in preparation).
+Gotoh, O. "Modeling one thousand intron length distributions with fitild" (in preparation).